R2RsquaredLSE/web-historicalexpectations/README.md

 .
 # Summary
 Measures of expected inflation before the numerical answers to the Michigan survey of consumers were available.
 This dataset was collated from public sources, so it can be **freely used** by other researchers.

-The dataset will be updated regularly to reflect the latest data.
-- **Vintage 1:** The dataset was last updated in May of 2014
+The dataset was posted in June of 2024, and will not be updated.

 ---